tfarrelly01/AFLine-news-api/README.md

 ## Run the api from Heroku

-If you want to run the API without installing the software on your computer, open a browser and enter the following url:
+If you want to run the production deployed API without installing the software on your computer, open a browser and enter the following url:

 `https://afline-news-api.herokuapp.com/`